 Since the DSP code produced by the cross compiler cannot execute on the host CPU, there are two methods of testing and developing DSP code.

 First, the DSP processor can be simulated by a host program known as a simulator.
 The simulator closely mimics the operation of the DSP chip so that executable DSP object code is processed as it would be by the DSP chip.
 Memory and I/O is also simulated so that the DSP target environment is matched as closely as possible.
-Simulators can be very useful for
+Simulators can be very useful for developing algorithms and for developing program flow and integrity.

 However, this rather sterile environment insulates the programmer from the hardware-specific features of the target board which often represent some of the most critical aspects of application development, usually dealing with I/O.